- Get link

 Adi: Sebenarnya saya lagi males sama istri kamu, Bas.
 (To be honest, right now, I don't feel like meeting your wife, Bas.)

-In this scene, Adi was a bit upset with Bastian's wife because of something that she did.
+In this scene, Adi is a bit upset with Bastian's wife because of something she did.
 So, the meaning of [males] in this context is that Adi didn't want to see, meet, let alone talk to her.

 Vocabulary from the scene